Kurisu-Null/PassableLeaves/README.md

 - there is even an enchantment named _**Leaf Walker**_ so that you can walk on them!
 - all of the above configurable
 - supports Mod Menu for configuration [1.18.2 with cloth config]
+- hit the faces of your enemies through leaves or with projectiles
+- should now be compatible with distant horizon
 ## 1.9.4+
 - supports custom keybinding for falling through leaves
 - adjustable fov behaviour in leaves